Davonne007-TX/frontend-self-taught-projects/README.md

 # Djvd

-Some of the projects I've been working on.
-Having trouble making the sites responsive.
+Some of the projects I have worked on while on my coding journey learning HTML, CSS, and Javascript